ionous/sashimi/README.md

 ```

 Command line options:
-&nbsp;&nbsp;&nbsp;--text: use the simplier text console ( default is the fancier "minicon" which has a status bar, colors, etc. )
+* --text: use the simplier text console ( default is the fancier "minicon" which has a status bar, colors, etc. )
-&nbsp;&nbsp;&nbsp;--verbose: prints full output of actions and events as they happen.
+* --verbose: prints full output of actions and events as they happen.
-&nbsp;&nbsp;&nbsp;--dump: print all script generated classes,instances,actions, etc. to stdout, then exit.
+* --dump: print all script generated classes,instances,actions, etc. to stdout, then exit.